2018 Women's World Team Squash Championships

 The 2018 Women's World Team Squash Championships was the women's edition of the 2018 World Team Squash Championships, which serves as the world team championship for squash players.
-The event held in Dalian, China took place from 11 to 19 September 2018.
+The event was held in Dalian, China from 11 to 19 September 2018.
 The tournament was organized by the World Squash Federation and the Chinese Squash Association.
 The Egypt team won its fourth World Team Championships, beating the England team in the final.

 Participating teams

 16 teams competed in these world championships from all of the five confederations: Africa, America, Asia, Europe and Oceania.